mislav/hanna/README.markdown

 # Hanna — a better RDoc template

-Hanna is an RDoc template that scales.
+Hanna is an RDoc generator that scales.
 It's implemented in Haml, making the sources clean and readable.
 It's built with simplicity, beauty and ease of browsing in mind.
 (See more in [the wiki][wiki].)

-Hanna gem is available from [Gemcutter][]:
+Hanna gem is available from [rubygems.org][]:

     gem install hanna